Ehrhart Theory over Abelian Group Rings: Weights in Lattice Points via -Ehrhart functions

 The proposition can be generalized to the case of arbitrary polytopes by using half-open triangulations.
 For the case of a simplex and certain special families of polytopes \cite{deloera2024weighted} the nonnegativity property for the numerator continues to hold, but it fails for general polytopes as noted in~\cite{chapoton_2016}.

 Our approach does not require $\ell$ to have integer coefficients, but we forfeit the polynomiality of the numerator in exchange.
-In the following, let $G_q$ denote the multiplicative group of $R$-powers of a variable $q$, which is isomorphic to the Abelian group $(R,+)$.
+In the following, let $G_q$ denote the multiplicative group of $R$-powers of a variable $q$; this group is isomorphic to the Abelian group $(R,+)$.